DiffuseHyperion/LavaRising/README.md

 - so that the server waits for your input on the cmd prompt before restarting

 - i guess you could also edit the restarting file in spigot.yml, but never tried it before myself

+# Support
+Contact me via DMS on discord at DiffuseHyperion#0014 if the plugin dies lol